BYU-IS-590R-Christiansen/byu-590r-monorepo/README.md

 ## Credits

-This project was created for BYU IS 590R - John Christiansen
+This project was created for educational purposes for BYU IS 590R course - John Christiansen.
+10/2025.
+All Rights Reserved